-Quoted as having “a lovely demeanor and irresistible creamy timbre” by Opera News, fast-rising, young American soprano Danielle Pastin is quickly gaining attention from opera houses around the country.
-This season, Ms. Pastin performs in Madama Butterfly as Cio-Cio San with Northern Lights Music Festival, in La traviata as Violetta with Pittsburgh Opera, in Turandot as Liú with Virginia Opera, and in Three Way (as Connie in “Masquerade” and Maya in “The Companion”) with Nashville Opera and at BAM.
-In concert she will sing Beethoven’s Symphony No. 9 at Asheville Symphony’s New Year’s Eve concert and Ginastera’s Cantata Para Magica at Rowan University.
-Recently, Ms. Pastin has performed around her country, with roles such as Desdemona in Otello at Pittsburgh Opera and Dayton Opera, Donna Anna in Don Giovanni at Austin Lyric Opera, Rosalinde in Die Fledermaus with Opera Naples, Liú in Turandot at Nashville Opera, Fiordiligi in Cosí fan tutte at Pittsburgh Opera, Hannah in The Merry Widow at Pensacola Opera, and Masha in the world première of Ben Moore’s new opera Enemies, A Love Story at Palm Beach Opera.
+Ms. Pastin has recently performed with esteemed companies around the country in roles such as Desdemona in Otello at Pittsburgh Opera and Dayton Opera, Nedda in Pagliacci and Donna Anna in Don Giovanni at Austin Lyric Opera, Rosalinde in Die Fledermaus with Opera Naples, Liú in Turandot at Nashville Opera, Fiordiligi in Così fan tutte at Pittsburgh Opera, Hannah in The Merry Widow at Pensacola Opera, and Masha in the world première of Ben Moore’s new opera Enemies, A Love Story at Palm Beach Opera.
 She also recently sang a Gala Concert with Macau-Beijing Festival in China.

 As a first-year Apprentice Artist with Santa Fe Opera, she was featured as Nedda in a scene from Leoncavallo’s Pagliacci, and upon returning to Santa Fe for a second year performed as the title character in the famous Saint-Sulpice scene from Massenet’s Manon.
-As a Resident Artist at Pittsburgh Opera, Ms. Pastin delighted audiences in her main-stage début in the East Coast première of Ricky Ian Gordon’s epic opera, The Grapes of Wrath as Rosasharn, then returned as Female Chorus in The Rape of Lucretia, as Mimì in La bohème, and as Contessa Almaviva in Le nozze di Figaro.
+As a Resident Artist at Pittsburgh Opera, Ms. Pastin delighted audiences in her main-stage début in the East Coast première of Ricky Ian Gordon’s epic opera, The Grapes of Wrath as Rosasharn, then returned as Female Chorus in The Rape of Lucretia, Mimì in La bohème, and The Countess in Le nozze di Figaro.
 Ms. Pastin was also a Resident Artist at the Intermezzo Opera Festival Training Program, and an Apprentice Artist at Central City Opera in Colorado, where she received the Fine Arts Fellowship and performed the role of Lucinda in the world première of Henry Mollicone’s Gabriel’s Daughter.

 In 2011, Danielle was named a Sullivan Foundation Award winner, and in 2012 she won Second Place in The Gerda Lissner Foundation International Vocal Competition and won the Opera Index Vocal Competition.